-If you’ve never really received a check you might not know how to endorse a check or even what a check endorsement is.
-First thing we should get out of the way is that check endorsements are for people receiving a check, not sending a check.
+If you've never really received a check you might not know how to endorse a check or even what a check endorsement is.
+The first thing we should get out of the way is that check endorsements are for people receiving a check, not sending a check.

 The check sender signs their signature on the front of the check to allow the funds they outlined to be taken from their bank account and given to you, the check receiver.
 As the check receiver, you then need to sign, or endorse, the back of the check to finalize the check transaction and receive your promised money.

 In order to finish a check transaction and receive your money, you as the check receiver must endorse the back of the check.